Can I do sabre fencing?

-A: Sabre fencing is one of the three fencing disciplines, based on Western sword-fighting techniques.
-The sabre is a light cutting weapon modelled on the straight cavalry sabres of the early 20th century.
-Sabre fencing is fast, dynamic and highly tactical.
-It is a great sport for building physical fitness, quick reflexes and tactical thinking.
-We have fencers of all ages from 8 onwards.
+A: It’s a game played with swords.
+Sabre fencing is one of the three fencing disciplines, based on Western sword-fighting techniques.
+At least that’s the theory.
+The sabre is a light cutting weapon modelled on the straight cavalry sabres of the early 20th century, and the ones we play with are basically that except also blunt and bendy, which allows you to hit people and still be friends with them afterwards.

 Q: Is there an age limit?

-A: We are happy to take anyone aged 8 and up.
-We will consider taking children under 8 but may require them to use foam sabres.
+A: We are happy to take anyone aged 8 and up for our classes.
+We will consider taking children under 8 on a case-by-case basis.

 There is no upper age limit, and many fencers continue to compete into their 70s and beyond.

 A: Sabre fencing is fairly safe as sports go, and most of the danger is not sword-related and is more the kinds of things that can go wrong any time you’re moving around.
 We use protective clothing to prevent injuries caused by the weapons.
 Unlike other combat sports, there is very little risk of head injuries or concussions.
 We’re not going to lie, though, you will probably get some bruises.